How to Schedule VMware Snapshot via vSphere Scheduled Task

 - Schedule backup with flexible strategies (full / incremental / differential backup) and set up a data from daily / weekly / monthly (by date) / monthly (by week).

 - Set up Backup Cleanup*(optional function that requires Premium Edition): select the retention period for backup.
-It helps to save storage for deleting the useless and old backup files automatically.
+It helps to schedule VMware backup deletion and free up storage space automatically.

 - Click Start Backup.
 You can monitor the whole backup process.
 Meanwhile, after backup, the recovery is rather secure once unpredictable events happen to your original VM.

 3. Click Restore to recover a virtual machine from any point.
 It’s more secure to restore entire VM from the backups than snapshots.

 While the Free Edition covers most of the VM backup needs, you can also upgrade to enjoy Restore to new location.
 Easily make a clone of a virtual machine in the same or another datastore/host, without reinstalling or configuring a new VM.